 Besides food, another area to save on would be coffee.
-Instead of visiting expensive establishments like Starbucks, try to drink coffee provided in your pantry or opt for cheaper alternatives such as coffee from ‘kopitiams’.
+Instead of visiting expensive establishments like Starbucks, try to drink coffee provided in your pantry or opt for cheaper alternatives such as coffee from the ‘kopitiam’.

 3) Subscribing to too many mailing lists from blogshops

 Another significant expenditure of mine went to online shopping.
-I was spending an average of $100 per month on clothes!
-Because of the numerous mailers that I had signed up for, I was constantly updated of the latest products and sale events.
+Due to the numerous mailers that I had signed up for, I was constantly updated of the latest products and sale events.
 This made it very tempting for me to spend.